 The parties have agreed to implement a 4/10 work schedule that provides for City Hall to be open Monday through Friday.
-The 4/10 work schedule for full-time employees can be any combination of workdays that allows an employee to be scheduled for four (4) consecutive ten (10) hour days totaling forty (40) hours of work in each defined FLSA workweek.
+The 4/10 work schedule for full-time employees can be any combination of workdays that allows an employee to be scheduled for four (4) ten (10) hour days totaling forty (40) hours of work in each defined FLSA workweek.

 Approval of work schedules will be determined by the Department Head, with the assistance of the Human Resources Division and the approval of the City Manager.
 All requests by employees to work a 4/10 schedule must be in writing, approved in writing, with the specific defined workweek and work schedule identified in the approval, and placed in the employee's personnel file.
-The City's intent regarding 4/10 work schedules is for their use wherever feasible when requested by the employee and consistent with the operational needs of the department and the City.
-The City may cancel an approved 4/10 work schedule by providing the employee with no less than fifteen (15) days but with the goal of providing thirty (30) days advance notice.
-Employees wishing to change or cancel 4/10 work schedules must also provide at least fifteen (15) days but with the goal of providing thirty (30) days advance notice and obtain written approval from their Department Head, which must also be copied to Human Resources.
+The CITY's intent regarding 4/10 work schedules is for their use wherever feasible when requested by the employee and consistent with the operational needs of the department and the CITY.
+The CITY may cancel an approved 4/10 work schedule by providing the employee with no less than fifteen (15) days, but with the goal of providing thirty (30) days advance notice.
+Employees wishing to change or cancel 4/10 work schedules must also provide at least fifteen (15) days but with the goal of providing thirty (30) days advance notice.

+approval from their Department Head, which must also be copied to Human Resources.
+If, after providing reasonable notice, the agreed-upon 4/10 work schedule is canceled, the affected employee shall be returned to their previously assigned work schedule (e.g., 9/80 or 3/12).
 Employees working 4/10 work schedules are prohibited from changing or switching their regular days off without prior approval from their Department Head due to the likelihood that overtime will result.